buddhist-uni/buddhist-uni.github.io/_content/articles/really-big-one_schulz-kathryn.md

 ---

 > At
-approximately nine o’clock at night on January 26, 1700, a magnitude-9.0 earthquake struck the Pacific Northwest, causing sudden land subsidence, drowning coastal forests, and, out in the ocean, lifting up a wave half the length of a continent.
+approximately nine o’clock at night on January 26, 1700 A.D., a magnitude-9.0 earthquake
+struck the Pacific Northwest, causing sudden land subsidence, drowning coastal forests, and, out in the ocean, lifting up a wave half the length of a continent.